Introducing Global Development

 A ladder would indicate something that would boost development (medical breakthrough, peace, technology, education, jobs) whilst a snakes head would indicate something that would hinder development (war, disease, famine, dictator, natural hazard etc)

 Try to attribute the current HDI values against places on the board.
-In 2018, the highest placed HDI country was Norway with 0.949 (so square 95 on the board) and the lowest is Central African Republic with 0.352 (so square 35 on the board).
+In 2022, the highest placed HDI country was Switzerland with 0.96 (so square 96 on the board) and the lowest is South Sudan with 0.38 (so square 38 on the board).
 The current HDI league table can be found by clicking here.

-Any snakes head or foot of the ladder before square 35 should be a historical event that would have positively or negatively influenced the level of development in a country (see the first three examples in Resource 2 above).
+Any snakes head or foot of the ladder before square 37 (Niger) should be a historical event that would have positively or negatively influenced the level of development in a country (see the first three examples in Resource 2 above).

 You can create up to 5 chance cards to insert anywhere in the game.
 This can be positive or negative scenarios that could reflect current political events etc.